'I Just Want Him To Come Home': Missing 13-Year-Old Jalen Maxwell's Mother Makes Tearful Plea To Help Find Her Son

 “I just keep praying that someone sees his face and he just wants to come home.
 He just says please take me home,” Maxwell said.

 Jalen is 5 feet 4 inches tall and weighs 110 pounds.
 He has brown eyes and black hair.
-His mother also says he has a mild form of autism.MORE NEWS: Whitehall Township Man, Edward Joel Rosario-Jimenez, Charged In Deadly Double Shooting In Lehigh Valley Walmart Parking Lot
+His mother also says he has a mild form of autism.MORE NEWS: Philadelphia School District, Teacher's Union To Hold News Conference About Return To In-Person Learning, Sources Say

 If you see Jalen, you’re asked to call 911.